CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

   * 1.1: What Even Is The Untyped Lambda Calculus (Etc.)?
 </div>

+Today we will be learning about the untyped lambda calculus (and friends!).
+As the name suggests, building a type checker for the untyped lambda calculus would be rather useless, as there is only one type in the language and therefore any syntactically valid program would type check: there are no type errors, only syntax errors.
+Instead we will use this language to learn about **normalization by evaluation**, which will be used when we build a type checker for the simply typed lambda calculus (part 2) and *necessary* when we build a type checker for Tartlet (part 3).

+This will be a long post because there are a lot of concepts introduced here!
+Feel free to skip the sections on any concepts you are already comfortable with!
+Heck, skip the whole thing if you'd rather just dive into the code.

-My plan is that in each section of this series I'm going to give enough information that a competent programmer can understand a section of David's tutorial.
+My plan is that in each section of this series I'm going to give enough information that a programmer can understand a section of David's tutorial.
 My goal for this post is to get you through the title and the first few paragraphs.

 ## The Plan for Learning

-This will be a long post because there are a lot of concepts introduced here!
-Feel free to skip the sections on any concepts you are already comfortable with!

-Today we will be learning about the untyped lambda calculus (and friends!).
-As the name suggests, building a type checker for the untyped lambda calculus would be rather useless, as there is only one type in the language and therefore any syntactically valid program would type check: there are no type errors, only syntax errors.
-Instead we will use this language to learn about **normalization by evaluation**, which will be used when we build a type checker for the simply typed lambda calculus (next section) and *necessary* when we build a type checker for Tartlet.

 A type checker needs to look an expression and find its type and then evaluate whether that type is compatible (equivalent) with the type it expecting in a